 It should be noted that the increase in the number of pupils with English as an additional language is not necessarily driven by an increase in direct current immigration.
-Instead it could be driven by an increase in birth rate i.e. an increase in the number of children born to non-Jersey born women (compared to those born to Jersey-born women).
+Instead it could be driven by an increase in the number of children born to non-Jersey born women (compared to those born to Jersey-born women).
 It is also in part likely to reflect more accurate recording of first language information in schools in Jersey in recent years.